protonemedia/laravel-splade-docs/introducing-splade.md

 * `<x-modal>` component to load *any* route into a modal or slideover.
 Supports nested modals as well.
 * `<x-state>` component to interact with validation errors, flashed data, and shared data.
 * `<x-toggle>` component to easily toggle boolean values on your page.
 * `Toast` component to display toasts on your page.
-Supports nine positions, four styles, backdrop and auto-dismiss.
+Supports nine positions, four styles, backdrop background, and auto-dismiss.